santiagososa/order-tracker/README.md

 that generate the prompts and call it as a callback (if you don't know what Prompts are, read OpenAI documentation, as everything is achieved through Prompts).
 Also, lot's of improvements need to be done on this script (i.e: building a class, etc) but the most urgent one needed is a better handling system to manage http error 429 (i.e: to many requests), as what we have right now won't work for large number of requests.
 An easier fix is to just wait a couple of minutes, and call the script again.

-Besides all these smaller fixes, it would be great to migrate all this to typescript, write a webapp using Nest.js or similar, and a simple React application to show results (as everything has been done through the command line for now).
+Besides all these smaller fixes, it would be great to migrate all this to typescript, write a webapp using Nest.js or similar, and a simple React application to show results (as everything has been done through the command line for now), and add testing.

 ## How to install / run?
 Clone the repo and run npm install to install every dependency.